The Political Economy of Rentierism in the Persian Gulf in Political Economy of the Persian Gulf

 Kamrava, Mehran; Lawson, Fred H.; Seznec, Jean-François; Ulrichsen, Kristian; Wilson, Rodney; Salehi-Isfahani, Djavad; Antoniades, Alexis; Davidson, Christopher; Hertog, Steffen; Karshenas, Massoud; Moshaver, Ziba (Center for International and Regional Studies, 2011)

-Iranian Foreign and Security Policies in the Persian Gulf in International Politics of the Persian Gulf Kamrava, Mehran (Syracuse University Press, 2011)"For much of the contemporary history of the Middle East, the Persian Gulf has stood at the center of the region’s strategic significance.
+The Changing International Relations of the Persian Gulf in The International Politics of the Persian Gulf Kamrava, Mehran (Syracuse University Press, 2011)"For much of the contemporary history of the Middle East, the Persian Gulf has stood at the center of the region’s strategic significance.
 At the same time, the Gulf has been wracked by political instability and tension. ...